Wednesday, December 8, 2010

 Vampire: The Masquerade - Bloodlines

 And here's yet another too hastily released game filled with bugs.
 Fortunately, there's yet again an unofficial patch made by ambitious fans.
-Thanks to the patch or no, I didn't suffer from any major bugs - apart from getting my character stuck inside a corpse/whatever couple times.
+Thanks to the patch or no, I didn't suffer from any major bugs apart from getting my character stuck inside a corpse/whatever a couple of times.

-I have played Vampire worth few gaming sessions, although I think it was The Dark Ages and not The Masquerade.
+I have played the tabletop Vampire: The Masquerade RPG worth few gaming sessions, although I think it was The Dark Ages and not The Masquerade.
 The rule system, Storyteller, is mostly the same, however.
 Of course, there's always stuff that needs to go or at least be changed to import the system into a PC game.

-Still, the character sheet seemed similar from what I remember it being - circles to be filled for each stat, to a maximum of five points.
+Still, the character sheet seemed similar from what I remember it being: circles to be filled for each stat up to a maximum of five points.
 For interaction with others and things, characters use feats, which are usually the sum of two stats.
-Then there's the Disciplines; a set of cool vampire powers, each Clan with their own three (few are shared I think).
+Then there are the Disciplines: a set of cool vampire powers, each Clan with their own three (few are shared, I think).

-In the pen & paper Vampire my character was of Ventrue clan, "--the rulers, leaders and politicos of the Camarilla--", and who have access to Dominate, Fortitude, and Presence.
+In the pen & paper Vampire, my character was of the Ventrue clan, "--the rulers, leaders and politicos of the Camarilla--", and who have access to Dominate, Fortitude, and Presence.
 I liked the ventrue but I thought back then he was missing a discipline I really wanted to have: Celerity, which grants unnatural speed when used.
-So, for Bloodlines, I made a Toreador, "--some of the most beautiful and glamorous of the Kindred.", who seem not too dissimilar to Ventrue... and who obviously have access to Celerity.
+So for Bloodlines, I made a Toreador, "--some of the most beautiful and glamorous of the Kindred.", who seem not too dissimilar to the Ventrue -- and who obviously have access to Celerity.

 I suppose each Discipline has its uses, but being able to move with almost the speed of bullets helped quite a bit.
-Speaking of bullets...
-VTMB is a shooter (apart from being an RPG), yet I found shooting to be difficult and ineffective.
+Speaking of bullets: Bloodlines is a shooter (apart from being an action RPG), yet I found shooting to be difficult and ineffective.

-Instead, I put my points in unarmed combat (helps in feeding on unwilling suspects also) and clawed my way through most of the game.
-Well, there was lots of talking too, my (female) character being persuasive and seductive Toreador after all.
+Instead, I put my points into unarmed combat (helps in feeding on unwilling suspects also) and clawed my way through most of the game.
+Well, there was a lot of talking too, my female character being persuasive and seductive Toreador after all.
 But firearms I used only when melee opponents proved to be too deadly.
-On the very last missions of the game I started finally using katana as my weapon.
+In the very last missions of the game, I started finally using a katana as my weapon.
 Moving with Celerity 5 and pumped up with Blood Buff, my character was quite a force in close combat.

-Overall, the game contains loads of entertainment value, and it really is a great CRPG.
-VTMB just lacks the grandeur and scale to make it truly awesome experience.
+Overall, the game contains loads of entertainment value, and it really is a great RPG.
+Bloodlines just lacks the grandeur and scale to make it truly awesome experience.
 Honorable mention for the amount of experience granted through talking; it is often more worthwhile to avoid bloodbaths.

 No comments: